 Saturday, March 23, 2013 – 22.5 km

-Following a dirt road to the Temporal Gulch trailhead, the AZT entered beautiful terrain with bountiful water.
+I followed a dirt road to the Temporal Gulch trailhead, where the AZT entered beautiful terrain with bountiful water.

 Even after the AZT switched to single track it had no switchbacks for awhile, apparently following the policy that switchbacks are for wusses, then eventually it realized that many of us are wusses and want switchbacks.
 At the end of the climb, I made camp for the night on a flat spot.
 Phew.